elastic/stream2es/README.md

 ## Read This First

-*If you're just wandering here, first check out [Logstash](http://github.com/elasticsearch/logstash).
+*If you've just wandered here, first check out [Logstash](http://github.com/elasticsearch/logstash).
 It's a much more general tool, and one of our featured products.
 If for some reason it doesn't do something that's important to you, create an issue there.  stream2es is mostly a quick hack to ingest a bit of data so you can get working with ES.
 We will fix bugs as we have time.*

 ## Install